-The Directors have resolved not to accept any redemptions in respect of the Participating Shares during the Lock-up Period which is defined within the "Notice of proposed reorganisation of the Cell" circulated to shareholders on 28 June 2016.
+The Directors had resolved not to accept any redemptions in respect of the Participating Shares during the Lock-up Period which is defined within the "Notice of proposed reorganisation of the Cell" circulated to shareholders on 28 June 2016.
 The Lock-up Period is defined as the period commencing on the Reorganisation Date and terminating on the fifth anniversary of the first close date of the Westbridge Fund II or such earlier date as the Directors shall determine, provided that: (i) the Cell has met its commitments to the Westbridge Fund II; or (ii) the Westbridge Fund II does not hold a first closing by 31 December 2017 and, in either case, subject to agreement of the Investment Adviser.
-Following the Lock-up Period shareholders continuing to hold Participating Shares shall be permitted to redeem their shares in the ordinary course subject to the provisions of the Supplemental Scheme Particulars and the Articles.
-The Lock-up Period has not expired as of the date of the authorisation of these Financial Statements.
+Following the Lock-up Period shareholders continuing to hold Participating Shares were to be permitted to redeem their shares in the ordinary course subject to the provisions of the Supplemental Scheme Particulars and the Articles.
+Whilst the Lock-up Period was not due to expire until November 2022, based on the recommendation of the Investment Adviser, distributions of surplus cash effected by the redemption of Participating Shares were completed on 30 September 2021 and 30 March 2022.